jupyterlab/jupyterlab/README.md

 ## Supported Runtimes

-The runtime versions which are currently *known to work* are listed below.
+The runtime versions which are currently *known to work*:
-Earlier versions may also work, but come with no guarantees.

 - IE 11+
 - Firefox 32+
 - Chrome 38+

+Earlier browser versions may also work, but come with no guarantees.

 Note: "requirejs" must be included in a global context (usually as a `<script>` tag) for Comm targets.

 ## Publishing packages for a JupyterLab release

-We publish an npm package, a pypi source package, and a pypi universal binary wheel.
+We publish an npm package, a Python source package, and a Python universal binary wheel.

 ```bash
 npm version patch